earn-labs/flamelings-dapp/contracts/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This repository contains the smart contract and deployment/testing suite to create an NFT (Non-Fungible Token) collection consisting of 1000 unique AI-generated images known as "flamelings."
+This directory contains the smart contract and deployment/testing suite to create an NFT (Non-Fungible Token) collection consisting of 1000 unique AI-generated images known as "flamelings."
 These flame creatures come with five different traits of varying rarity: WHITE (790), BLUE (100), YELLOW (80), RED (20), and NOVA (10).

 ### Smart Contracts Testnet